Building a sustainable future

 Why this is material to us

 The growing threat of climate change and the urgent need for sustainable development pose both business risks and opportunities for the banking industry.
 It is imperative that we manage the evolving Environmental, Social and Governance (ESG) risks impacting our financing activities.
-We also have an opportunity to develop new solutions that can finance the transition to a low carbon economy and a more sustainable future.
+We also have an opportunity to develop new solutions that can finance the transition to a low-carbon economy and a more sustainable future.

 Our aspiration is to be the leading bank for responsible and sustainable finance in Asia.
 Central to this aspiration is our longstanding commitment to taking a long-term view on how we create and sustain value for our shareholders, our clients and society.
-This commitment informs our approach to responsible and sustainable financing.

-Our responsible financing approach
+Our management approach

 Over the years, as the disruptive forces impacting business have evolved, so has our approach to responsible financing, which we continue to strengthen.
 Our responsible financing approach integrates ESG considerations into our credit and risk evaluation process for our lending practices and capital market activities.